 The Indian government has most of its offices in Delhi.
 Apart from that, the Supreme Court, the Parliament, and the Rashtrapati Bhawan are all located in Delhi.

 Delhi has the largest Spice market in Asia

-The spice market in Khari Baoli, a street of Delhi is the largest spice market in Asia.
-Spices not only from India but also from different parts of the world are sold in the market.
+The spice market in Khari Baoli, a street in Delhi is the largest spice market in Asia.
+Spices not only from India but also from various parts of the world are sold in the market.